denevell/AndroidQuickstart/README.md

 Eclipse integration:

 - You must import (and have built) all the projects in eclipse_subprojects into your workspace.
+   - You must import them while within in AndroidQuickstart/YOUR_PROJECT_NAME/ directory when using the Eclipse import dialogue, or things will go awry with path directories.
+   - Import only 'google_play', 'PagerSlidingTabStrip' and 'android-support-v7-appcompat' and ignore the rest
-- You then import the project into Eclipse as an Android project as normal.
+- You must only then import the YOUR_PROJECT_NAME project

 Android Studio integration: